ChillyCheesy/Modulo/README.md

 *If you use gradle, you can use the [ModuloGradleApplication](https://github.com/ChillyCheesy/ModuloGradleApplication).*

 ## 📕 How to use it <a id="HowToUseIt"></a>
-See the documentation page [here](https://chillycheesy.github.io/Modulo/).
+See the Java documentation page [here](https://chillycheesy.github.io/Modulo/).
 You can also check the [wiki](https://github.com/ChillyCheesy/Modulo/wiki).

 ## 🌶 🧀 See also <a id="SeeAlso"></a>